maiziezhoulab/RNN_workingmemoryaccuracy/README.md

 # RNN_workingmemoryaccuracy
 ## Dependencies
-matplotlib, statsmodels, scipy, pandas, Tensorflow 1.9 or higher (but not 2.X)
+matplotlib, statsmodels, scipy, pandas, Tensorflow 1.15

 ## Colab
 Here we also provide a jupyter notebook **Main_analysis.ipynb** that you can directly use in <a href="https://www.tutorialspoint.com/google_colab/google_colab_executing_external_python_files.htm">Google Colab</a> to train the models and perform some main analyses.